howl-editor/howl/site/source/getit.md

 - `GTK+`: Version >= 3, with development files.

   As an example, on Debian-based based systems you would need the `libgtk-3-dev` package.

-- `gobject-introspection` development libraries.

-  As an example, on Debian-based based systems you would need the `libgirepository1.0-dev` package.

 - `C/C++ compiler`: Howl has a very small C core itself, but it embedds dependencies built both in C and C++.